Construct Only is a project delivery method and type of contract frequently used in the construction industry.

 - Preparing the design prior to commencing construction also means the principal doesn’t receive the contractor’s input and the project is less adaptable.

-There are a number of standard form Construct Only contracts, the most popular examples being:
+There are a number of Australian standard Construct Only contracts, the most popular examples being:

 - ABIC MW-2008